eezstreet/SWATEliteForce/README.md

 **Smarter Officer AI!**
  * Upon restraining a target, SWAT officers will now report it to TOC automatically!
  * SWAT officers are much more efficient at clearing rooms and don't form "death funnels" at doors as often
+ * SWAT officers will smartly avoid looking in the same direction as their teammates while moving if possible to mitigate threat exposure.
+ * SWAT officers don't become distracted by civilians and suspects while moving.
+They will continue following you or going towards their destination (even possibly attacking)
  * SWAT officers can now take cover like suspects do (including leaning around corners)
  * SWAT officers won't shoot through civilians to hit their target and are better at aiming with less lethal items.
+ * SWAT officers can now use grenade launchers, and will use them if a GAS AND CLEAR, OPEN BANG AND CLEAR, etc action is commanded.
  * SWAT officers will drop a lightstick after clearing a room.
  * SWAT officers can now be affected by CS gas, flashbangs, tasers, pepper spray, etc.
  * SWAT officers will use pathfinding distance (instead of Euclidean distance) to determine the closest officer for things such as closing doors, etc, so it correctly picks the closest one.

 **Traps.
 This is a huge cut feature from the game.
 Some doors may be trapped with bombs or alarms, and you'll need to adjust your approach to deal with it.**
  * This is a small thing but it has huge ramifications.
 Since some doors will be trapped, you will need to take alternate routes instead of using the same strategy every time.
+ * Traps can be disarmed from the other side with the Toolkit.
+ * You can order your squad to disarm traps and check for traps with the optiwand.

 **New secondary objectives.**
  * Some maps have drug bags which may need to be collected to get a perfect score.